 Q – Why is Big Thicket called a National Preserve not a National Park?

-A – Most national parks do not allow consumptive use of the resources, such as hunting, trapping, timber harvesting, and mineral extraction.
-All of these activities are allowed in the preserve by permit.
+A – Most national parks do not allow consumptive use of the resources, such as hunting, trapping, and mineral extraction.
+These activities are allowed in the preserve by permit.

-Q – Where can I find the pitcher plants and sundews?
+Q – Where can I find carnivorous plants?